-What to buy in Italy as a gift, a souvenir or for food in 2022?
+What to buy in Italy as a gift, a souvenir or for food in 2023?
 What items are the most popular, and how much do they cost?
-The best original products and wine you can bring from Italy, is it worth buying clothes – in the review by good Time for Trip.
+The best original products and wine you can bring back from Italy, is it worth buying clothes – in the review by good Time for Trip.

 As you know Italy is visited not only for seeing its attractions, but also to bring something home.
 As a memento, material evidence of the visit, or just as a gift to relatives and friends.
 To decorate the interior or yourself, maybe – this is most often – to diversify your diet.

 Quite a natural desire, don’t you agree?
 Moreover, the number of truly original things that you can get in Italy exclusively is impressive.